Bukixo/udemy-angular4/angular-app/Lesson notes/Consuming HTTP Services.md

 }
 ~~~

-####OnInit Interface
+##OnInit Interface
 Initially we call the the http requests to access the posts inside the constructor, however as a good practice, constructors should be very lightweight and not perform expensive operations.

-During lifecycle hooks of a component which are -
+Lifecycle hooks of a component are -

 * Creating a component
 * Rendering it
 * Creating and rendering its children

-Angular calls for specific methods durong a lifecycle.
+Angular calls for specific methods during a lifecycle.
 One of them being 'ngOnInit'.

 ~~~
 export class PostsComponent implements OnInit {